Click here to Skip to main content

 Introduction

 I have some Windows services that run under my domain account credentials.
 When my password expires and I change it, my services generate a log-on failure due to old password.
 Now I have to change the password for each and every service running under my account.
 Worse, I have to type the password twice for each service.
 I just thought there could be a better way to do this and thought of writing this small utility.
 This utility sets the password for all the services running under my account and I manage to save some keyboard key hits!
-This utility uses WMI features using C# and .NET. .NET really makes manipulating Windows objects simple and this article will demonstrate how to do that for this problem.
+This utility uses WMI features using C# and .NET. .NET really makes manipulating Windows objects simple and this tip will demonstrate how to do that for this problem.

-Above is the UI for this utility where the user needs to provide new password due to changed log-on details.
+Above is the UI for this utility where the user needs to provide a new password due to changed log-on details.

 Using the Code